 Integrating AR to assist in learning development for children

-Stori is an AR integrated storytelling and story-creation application designed for children (4-10) that encourages creativity, critical thinking, language skills, and literacy development.
-Reading and creating are some of the fundamental ways to effectively nurture a child's overall development.
-Integrating AR to the learning process allows for higher engagement, more hands-on learning, and a kickstart into digital literacy as well.
+Stori is an AR integrated storytelling and story-creation application designed for children (4-10) encouraging creativity, critical thinking, language skills, and literacy development.
+Reading and creating are some of the fundamental ways to effectively nurture a child’s overall development.
+Integrating AR into the learning process allows for higher engagement, more hands-on learning, and a kickstart into digital literacy.
 Stori combines the best of both worlds to create the most optimal learning experience for children.

 With the application’s storytelling function, a library of stories is provided for children to read in an immersive AR experience; children are also able to incorporate their own imagination to create experiences in AR with the story-creation function.

-I began researching competitors with similar functions and learning goals to find out market opportunities Stori could fill.
-Here is a general summary of my findings:
+I began researching competitors with similar products to better understand the current market opportunities Stori could fill.
+Here are key insights that I found:

 To further my research I conducted user interviews with children ages 5 - 9 and their parents.
-I wanted to find out if kids would be interested in something like Stori, and if they thought it would benefit them; as well, if parents had any frustrations when it came to assisting in their child's learning development, and if they were willing to invest in a product that could help.
+I wanted to find out if kids would be interested in something like Stori, and if they thought it would benefit them.
+I also wanted to know if parents had any frustrations when it came to assisting in their child's learning development, as well as if they were willing to invest in a product that could help.
 Here's what I found:

 Kids are interested in/want to improve their literacy skills